Learning Partial Equivariances from Data: Background

-\textbf{The group convolution.} In order to construct neural networks equivariant to a given group $\gG$, it is crucial to define an operation that respects the symmetries in the group.
+\textbf{The group convolution.} To construct neural networks equivariant to a group $\gG$, we require an operation that respects the symmetries in the group.
 The \textit{group convolution} is such a mapping.
-It generalizes the convolution to be equivariant to general symmetry groups.
-Formally, the group convolution of a signal $f: \gG \rightarrow \sR$ and a kernel $\psi: \gG \rightarrow \sR$ is defined as:
+It generalizes the convolution for equivariance to general symmetry groups.
+Formally, for any $u \in \gG$, the group convolution of a signal $f: \gG \rightarrow \sR$ and a kernel $\psi: \gG \rightarrow \sR$ is given by:

 where $\mu_{\gG}(\cdot)$ is the (invariant) Haar measure of the group.
-The group convolution is $\gG$-equivariant.
-That is, it holds that, for all $u, v, w \in \gG$:
+The group convolution is $\gG$-equivariant in the sense that for all $u, v, w \in \gG$, it holds that:

-\textbf{The lifting convolution.} Normally, input signals of a neural network are not readily defined on the group of interest.
-Consequently, we require an operation at the beginning of the network that \textit{lifts} the input signal from its original space $\gX$, to the space on which the group convolution is defined.
-This operation is called a \textit{lifting convolution} and is defined as:
+\textbf{The lifting convolution.} Regularly, the input of a neural network is not readily defined on the group of interest $\gG$, but on a sub-domain thereof $\gX$, i.e., $f: \gX \rightarrow \sR$.
+For instance, medical images are functions on $\sR^{2}$ although equivariance to 2D-translations and planar rotations is desirable.
+In this case $\gX{=}\sR^2$, and the group of interest is $\gG{=}\mathrm{SE(2)}$.
+Consequently, we must first \textit{lift} the input from $\gX$ to $\gG$ in order to use group convolutions.
+This is achieved via the \textit{lifting convolution} defined as:

-\textbf{Practical implementation of the group convolution.} The group convolution is defined on a continuous space, and thus it cannot be computed in finite time.
-Consequently, it must be approximated.
-Two main strategies exist to approximate the group convolution: (\textit{i}) group discretization, e.g., \citet{cohen2016group}, and (\textit{ii}) Monte Carlo approximations, e.g., \citet{finzi2020generalizing}.

-Group discretization approximates the group convolution by providing a fixed discretization of the group, e.g., the rotation group as the set of rotations by multiple of 90 degrees.
-Unfortunately, the resulting operation is equivariant \textit{only} to the transformations considered in the discretization, and not to the entire underlying continuous group.
+\textbf{Practical implementation of the group convolution.} The group convolution requires integration over a continuous domain and, in general, cannot be computed in finite time.
+As a result, it is generally approximated.
+Two main strategies exist to approximate group convolutions with regular group representations: group discretization \citep{cohen2016group} and Monte Carlo approximation \citep{finzi2020generalizing}.
+The former approximates the group convolution with a fixed group discretization.
+Unfortunately, the approximation becomes \textit{only} equivariant to the transformations in the discretization and not to the intrinsic continuous group.

-A better solution is proposed by \cite{finzi2020generalizing}. \cite{finzi2020generalizing} provide a Monte Carlo approximation of the group convolution by sampling transformations uniformly from the entire group during each forward pass.
-Formally, this approximation is given by:
+A Monte Carlo approximation, on the other hand, ensures equivariance --in expectation-- to the continuous group.
+This is done by uniformly sampling transformations $\{ v_j \}$, $\{ u_i\}$ from the group during each forward pass, and using these transformations to approximate the group convolution as:

-where $\{ u_i\}$ and $\{ v_j \}$ are the discretizations of the input and output space of the operation, respectively.